Trevor Francis: Nottingham Forest

 The ball was spread to Forest's winger John Robertson wide on the left and he took on two defenders at once to reach the byline and curl an awkward, outswinging cross towards the far post.
 Francis had already begun to sprint into position, but even so he had to increase his pace in order to reach the cross as it dropped, and ended up throwing himself low at the ball.
 He connected with his head and the ball diverted powerfully into the roof of the net.
 Forest won the match 1–0 and footage of the goal was used in the opening titles to Match of the Day for some years afterwards.
 A giant picture of Francis stooping to head the ball remains on display in the main entrance and reception area of Forest's City Ground stadium.

-Even though the season ended there, Francis duly headed back to Detroit for another summer playing in the NASL, where once again he was named to the first XI alongside Johan Cruyff (LA) and Giorgio Chinaglia (NY), despite playing only half the season.
-In his brief NASL career, Francis scored 36 goals in 33 regular season matches and had 18 assists, placing him one spot ahead of Pelé on the all-time scoring list, despite playing 23 fewer games.
+Even though the season ended there, Francis duly headed back to Detroit for another summer playing in the NASL, where once again he was named to the first XI alongside Johan Cruyff (Los Angeles Aztecs) and Giorgio Chinaglia (New York Cosmos), despite playing only half the season.
+In his brief NASL career, Francis scored 36 goals in 33 regular season matches and had 18 assists.

-Francis arguably did not achieve his full potential as a Forest player.
-This may partly be due to Clough frequently playing Francis on the right wing, rather than in his preferred position as a central attacker.
-He was in the side which lost the 1980 League Cup Final to Wolverhampton Wanderers, but missed the European Cup Final against Hamburg due to an injury to his Achilles tendon.
+At Nottingham Forest Clough frequently played Francis on the right wing, rather than in his preferred position as a central attacker.
+Francis was in the side which lost the 1980 League Cup Final to Wolverhampton Wanderers, but missed the European Cup Final against Hamburg due to an injury to his Achilles tendon.
 Somehow the success of his Forest career never quite reflected his huge fee: he scored only 14 league goals in the 1979–80 season and 6 in the next 18 games that he played for Forest.
-Although still a regular for England, his Achilles injury prevented him being in the squad for the 1980 European Championships, his scoring record in club football was not spectacular.
+Although still a regular for England, his Achilles injury prevented him being in the squad for the 1980 European Championships.